 I am choosing life in all its fullness #John10v10 #Iameternal #iMatter

-If you are struggling with mental health issues, please do seek help.
+If you are struggling with your mental health, please do ask for help.
 Talk to someone you trust, whether that is a parent, a friend, a teacher, a youth worker, a Step member or someone else.
-Below are a few websites/links where you can find useful information as well.
+Below are a few websites where you can find useful information as well.

 Friends of ours at The 267 Project run a support group for those suffering from anxiety.
 More information can be found by emaling email@example.com, clicking here for their website or going to the Local Youth Groups page on our website.